Service Detail

 Preconstruction Services

-Preconstruction services for owners who need constructability, phasing, procurement, and budget guidance before field work begins.
+Preconstruction services for owners in northeast Harris County who need MUD utility confirmation, HCFCD drainage review, Beaumont clay site engineering guidance, and budget clarity before field work begins.

 View serviceDesign-Build Construction

-Design-build construction for owners who want design coordination, budgeting, and field delivery aligned under one management path.
+Design-build construction in northeast Harris County for owners who want design coordination, budgeting, and field delivery aligned under one management path.

 View serviceConstruction Management

-Construction management for owners who need stronger oversight across preconstruction, field coordination, and closeout.
+Construction management in northeast Harris County for owners who need stronger oversight across preconstruction, field coordination, and closeout in the unincorporated Harris County regulatory environment.

 View service